 CRiSP serves a significant dual-purpose by accommodating the interests of the dog owners while at the same time providing a valuable community and charitable service.

-Both the Jazzy’s Place and CRiSP programs concurrently provide owners and their loving pet-dogs with a well-fed, secure and full life at home - not abandoning them to a canine shelter.
+Both the Jazzy’s Place and CRiSP programs concurrently provide owners and their loving pet-dogs with a well-fed, secure and full life at home rather than abandoning them to a shelter.
 Together these programs fulfill the CBF’s strategic mission of “Saving Both Ends of the Leash”.